getgrit/stdlib/.grit/patterns/openai_v4.md

 // imported, so should change
 const messages: OpenAI.Chat.CreateChatCompletionRequestMessage = 1;
-const request: OpenAI.Chat.CompletionCreateParamsNonStreaming = 2;
+const request: OpenAI.Chat.ChatCompletionCreateParamsNonStreaming = 2;
 const response: OpenAI.Chat.Completions.ChatCompletion = 3;

 // should not be changed because not imported from 'openai'